List of Star Wars creatures: Bantha

 The bantha is a colossal, shaggy, mammalian mount with circular sheep-like horns.
 Herds of bantha inhabit the desert wastes of Tatooine in the outer Rim, as well as grasslands and plains of other worlds throughout the Star Wars galaxy.
 They are very sociable animals, have long sticky tongues to catch prey, and are notorious for their smell.
 Since bantha are found in such a large number of agricultural systems, it is believed that early space settlers transported the species to new worlds.
 Although largely domesticated, on some planets wild herds can still be found.
 There are several known varieties of banthas in existence, including the common bantha (Bantha majorus), the smaller, shy dwarf bantha, and the rangier, slender dune bantha.
 One specific subtype of bantha is the Kashyyyk grayclimber, which differs in that the grayclimber has massive cranial bone plates in place of horns; it has also adapted to climbing through the evolution of articulated toes that can grip wroshyr trees.
 Banthas can be seen in video games and the movie Star Wars Episode IV: A New Hope.
 They can also be found in The Mandalorian "Chapter 9: The Marshal".
 Also Star Wars Episode II: Attack of the Clones.
 They were commonly used on Tatooine by the Tusken Raiders.
 The Tusken Raiders form symbiotic bonds with banthas.
 When the Tusken Raiders reach the age of seven, a bantha of the same gender is ceremoniously given to the youngling, as its partner in life.
 When Tusken Raiders marry, the couple's banthas mate.
 When the Tusken Raiders have offspring, the banthas often produce an offspring of the same gender at the same time.
 Upon the death of a bantha or a Tusken Raider, the species left behind will often commit suicide.

+Barri

-BarriBarri are enigmatic spacefaring creatures that can hitch rides on asteroids and derelict spacecraft for thousands of years in space.
+Barri are enigmatic spacefaring creatures that can hitch rides on asteroids and derelict spacecraft for thousands of years in space.
 Their acid secretions break down and help the barris digest the asteroid they ride on.

+Beck-tori

-Beck-toriBeck-tori are aquatic parasites endemic to the planet Nam Priax.
+Beck-tori are aquatic parasites endemic to the planet Nam Priax.
 They are blue and resemble the shape of an eel.
 These creatures channel the force to enhance their senses and heal themselves.